 Drainage is not addressed in the application.

 Lighting is not addressed in the application.

 Mrs. Beyer made a recommendation to the board to disapprove the project due to the fact that the applicant did not provide enough information to allow for a complete and proper review of this project.
 Additionally, the setback of the "business area" from the roadway is difficult to determine, an area variance may also be required.

 There was discussion among board members in regard to the information contained on the site plan.
 Mr. Green stated that there was not enough information for the project to be considered appropriate.
 Mr. Sweet commented on the setbacks from the road right-of-way and stated that currently the applicant may be within the right-of-way.

 A motion was made by Mr. Wallace to disapprove the project and to list the items that were missing from the application, such as setbacks, signage, lighting, traffic flow and drainage.
 Mr. Kaido seconded the motion, which carried unanimously.

 7. Report of County Planner:

-10. Adjournment: Their being no other business, a motion to adjourn the meeting was made by Mr. Green and seconded by Mrs. Roy.
-Chairman Lee adjourned the meeting at 7:10 PM.
+There being no other business, a motion to adjourn the meeting was made by Mr. Wallace and seconded by Mrs. Roy.
+Vice Chairman Sweet adjourned the meeting at 7:10 PM.